Skip to content

 Activating Analytics

-• You can then connect your BI tools using standard connection methods.
+• Connect your BI tools in under 10 minutes using standard drivers

 Integrations > Tallyfy Analytics

-Tallyfy Analytics is an advanced add-on service that copies workflow data to dedicated analytical infrastructure enabling integration with business intelligence tools like Tableau Power BI and Looker for sophisticated analysis custom reporting and strategic decision-making beyond standard interface capabilities.
+Tallyfy Analytics is an add-on service that copies workflow data to a dedicated analytical infrastructure allowing users to connect business intelligence tools like Tableau Power BI and Looker for custom reporting advanced SQL queries and comprehensive process analysis with secure private data storage and timestamp tracking capabilities.

 Analytics > Power BI